Hello everyone.

 I’d suggest you phone your surgery and speak to your receptionist to see if you can book in with a nurse to have your blood tested for nutrient deficiency.
 You may get in far quicker than seeking a doctors appointment, and let them take it from there.
 But don’t “ask”, tell them you want this test done and why.

 As a type 2 diabetic prone to hypo’s I always have some healthy snacks around for between meals.
-And have a little stash of Fredo’s chocolate in my gym back to have before my drive home after a 2hr workout.
+And have a little stash of Fredo’s chocolate in my gym bag to have before my drive home after a 2hr workout.
 Bananas are another good one between meals as well as cashew nuts or cereal bars.
 I also have some cold meats to snack on straight out of the fridge, eggs are another good one.